-Home grown potatoes are always far tastier than shop bought spuds - and they’re great fun to grow too!
-Whether you have a large allotment or just a balcony, you can still grow a decent crop.
-If you’re new to growing potatoes then we have plenty of advice on to get you started with our handy potato hub page.
+Homegrown potatoes are far tastier than shop bought spuds - and they’re great fun to grow too!
+Even if you don’t have a large garden or allotment, you can still grow a decent crop in a container on your patio or balcony.

 This well known variety is a chip shop favourite!
-Maris Piper has been a popular maincrop since the 60’s.
-This purple flowered variety produces good yields of tubers with a dry, floury texture.
-Because of their particularly high dry-matter content, these splendid spuds are perfect for making chips and deliciously fluffy roast potatoes with a mouth-watering, crunchy outside.
+A popular maincrop potato since the 1960s, Maris Piper is a purple flowered variety that produces good yields with a dry, floury texture.
+Because of their particularly high dry-matter content, these splendid spuds make excellent chips and the perfect roast potatoes - soft and fluffy inside with a beautifully crisp skin.

 Rooster makes a great choice for your Christmas dinner.
-This Irish potato has found its niche as a top quality late maincrop with a fabulous flavour.
-The red skinned tubers have pale yellow, floury flesh that won’t fall apart during cooking.
-This versatile potato makes a crunchy roastie, fluffy mash or a creamy baked potato.
-Delicious, however you choose to cook it.!
+This versatile Irish potato has found its niche as a top quality late maincrop with a fabulous flavour.
+The red skinned tubers have pale yellow, floury flesh that won’t fall apart during cooking, making them ideal for crunchy roasties, fluffy mash or a buttery baked potato.
+Delicious, however you cook them.

 A reliable old favourite that remains as popular as ever!
 This traditional, first early variety produces white tubers with firm, waxy flesh.
-Arran Pilot is renowned for its deliciously earthy flavour - cook them straight from the ground to enjoy them at their best.
-Eat them hot or cold as a new potato or a fabulous salad variety.
+Renowned for its deliciously earthy flavour, Arran Pilot should be cooked straight from the ground to be enjoyed at its best.
+Eat hot or cold as a new potato or as a fabulous salad variety.

-Pink Fir Apple is a heritage variety dating back to 1850, which is simply unmatchable by modern varieties!
+Pink Fir Apple is a heritage variety that dates back to 1850 and is simply unmatchable by modern spuds!
 The knobbly, pink skinned tubers have real character and make an attractive addition to your plate.
 Inside, the waxy flesh is buttery yellow with a distinctive ‘nutty flavour’ that really sets it apart.
-Boil or steam them whole and enjoy alongside those late summer salads.
+Boil or steam them whole and enjoy with late summer salads.

-A late maincrop that will store for months!
-Potato ‘Sarpo Mira’ has it all - incredible blight resistance alongside good slug resistance, and it even grows well on almost any soil.
-This reliable variety produces heavy crops of red-skinned tubers with a floury texture, making this a good ‘all rounder’ in the kitchen.
+This late maincrop will store for months!
+Potato ‘Sarpo Mira’ has it all - incredible blight resistance, good slug resistance, and it grows in almost any soil.
+This reliable variety produces heavy crops of red-skinned tubers with a floury texture, making it one of our favourite ‘all rounders’ in the kitchen.
 For the best quality crops, leave the tubers in the ground for an extra 4 weeks after cutting back the foliage.
-This will allow the skins to ‘set’ prior top lifting them.
+This allows the skins to ‘set’ prior to lifting.

-A popular variety with restaurateurs for its excellent flavour and creamy yellow flesh, that won’t disintegrate with cooking.
+This is a popular variety with restaurateurs for its excellent flavour and creamy yellow flesh that holds its shape during cooking.
 Maris Peer produces good yields of small, new or salad potatoes that can be enjoyed either hot or cold.
 This variety is particularly notable for its gently scented, purple flowers that make an attractive feature on the allotment or vegetable plot.

-This flavoursome potato was voted top of our red-skinned varieties in our own taste tests.
-Potato ‘Setanta’ is a top choice for making deliciously fluffy roasties with a lovely crunch on the outside.
+This flavoursome potato was voted top of the red-skinned varieties in our own taste tests.
+Potato ‘Setanta’ is a great choice for making deliciously fluffy roasties with a lovely crunch on the outside.
 The buttery flesh makes excellent baked spuds and mash!
 It has a reputation for producing colossal yields, similar to ‘Rooster’, and shows good drought tolerance which makes it a useful allotment variety.

 A favourite with our customers and well worth a try!
 This first early variety is a heavy cropper producing high yields of small, oval tubers if lifted early - perfect for salads or enjoyed as a new potato.
 If Potato 'Abbot' is left in the ground the tubers will develop into larger, summer bakers or can be made into tasty chips.